107356019/Launch-Your-MySQL-Database/README.md

 ## Conclusion

 Congratulations!
 You now have learned how to:
-* Logged into Amazon Management Console.
-* Setup network security included subnets and security group.
+* Setup network security included subnets and security group for database.
-* Create an Amazon Relation Database (RDS).
+* Create an Amazon Relation Database (Amazon RDS).
 * Logged into your DB instance.